CodyJung/connectiq-apps/README.md

 Pip-Boy 30
 ----------
-Not on the Connect IQ App Store because this is probably copyrighted.
+Not on the Connect IQ App Store because this is probably copyrighted, but you can get it here:

 [Pip-Boy 30 for Vivoactive](https://s3.amazonaws.com/codyjung-ciq-builds/PipBoy30-vivoactive.prg)

 [Pip-Boy 30 for FR920XT](https://s3.amazonaws.com/codyjung-ciq-builds/PipBoy30-fr920xt.prg) (Currently suffers from a device bug that offsets the background)

 [Pip-Boy 30 for Epix](https://s3.amazonaws.com/codyjung-ciq-builds/PipBoy30-epix.prg) (Colors are currently incorrect)

 A watchface for the Vivoactive similar to the Pip-Boy 3000 from the Fallout series of games.
 Mostly static.